ShawnMurdzek-NOAA/nature_run_wflow/README.md

 - Compiled version of WRF in WRFDIR
 - Compiled version of WPS in WPSDIR
-- Compiled version of UPP in UPPDIR
+- Compiled version of UPP in UPP_DIR/tests/install/bin
 - RAP GRIB2 output (for ICs and LBCs) in RAPDIR
 - HRRR GRIB2 output (for ICs and LBCs) in HRRRDIR
 - namelist.wps.HRRR and namelist.wps.RAP files in WPSDIR